 We recommend polysorbate 80 for these as well, as micas are oil based and can transfer to the tub or your skin.

 You can use clays and other natural options for your bath bombs.
 They add a rustic hue and they help the bath bombs hold their shape.
 Treat them the same way as micas - start with 1/8 teaspoon in the dry powder and mix well.

 Clays naturally absorb moisture, so you may need to add extra oil or witch hazel to get the right molding consistency.

 Keep in mind, when you add clay you're essentially creating mud in the water.
 It will cling to the tub and your skin.
 You can add polysorbate 80, and it also helps to wipe down your tub before use so the clay doesn't stick to any residue.

 Not recommended for bath bombs

 Pigments don't work well for bath bombs.
 They don't mix in well and they can leave streaks of color on your bathtub and skin.
 We also don't recommend Lab Colors.
-They're water-based dyes, so they can cause your bath bombs to start fizzing too early.
+They don't have an emulsifier like the Liquid Crystal Dyes, so they can stain the tub.